Configuring Microsoft Teams Signed-in Bots

 Why does the bot sometimes have (Guest) and others (External) after the display name?

-A bot has (Guest) next to the display name when the bot is not signed in.
+A bot has (Guest) after the display name

-A bot has (External) next to the display name when the bot is signed in.
+A bot has (External) after the display name

 If you want the bot to always show (External) instead of (Guest), you can enable the "Login Mandatory" checkbox in the Teams Web Credentials.
 Note that logging in the bots take a significantly longer time to join calls